AzureIoTGBB/iot-edge-configuration-manager/README.md

 This solution demonstrates the ability to configure heterogeneous edge workloads for needs of the kind illustrated in the following picture:![Multi Module Deployment](./media/multimodulesetup.png)
 As described in the picture above, while each of the four IoT Edge is connected to the same IoT hub, each Edge has varying workloads and location specific information.

+This solution uses a configuration store to apply the appropriate location specific configuration and generates an IoT Edge manifest for each of the workload and keep it specific to the location.
 <br>
 <br>
 <br>